microsoft/semantic-kernel/python/semantic_kernel/core_plugins/sessions_python_tool/README.md

 To successfully use the Python Plugin in Semantic Kernel, you must install the Poetry `azure` extras by running `poetry install -E azure`.

-Next, in the .env file, add the `poolManagementEndpoint` value from above to the variable `AZURE_CONTAINER_APPS_CONNECTION_STRING`.
+Next, in the .env file, add the `poolManagementEndpoint` value from above to the variable `ACA_POOL_MANAGEMENT_ENDPOINT`.
 The `poolManagementEndpoint` should look something like:

 ```html
 https://eastus.acasessions.io/subscriptions/{{subscriptionId}}/resourceGroups/{{resourceGroup}}/sessionPools/{{sessionPool}}/python/execute